VicRos15/Webots_project/README.md

 - `TURNING_RIGHT` - Rotates right when aligning back to the X-axis.
 - `ARRIVED` - Stops moving once the target location is reached.

-## GUI Changes
+## GUI extra

 Significant improvements have been made to the GUI, including:

 - **Map Texture Customization**: Users can now change the textures of the map for better visualization and user experience.
 You could change textures including new images.
 To create the new map with textures you have to run **map_from_scv_textures.py** script.
-- **Improved Sensor Data Display**: Real-time sensor readings are now viewed on webots terminal.

-This project ensures an enhanced mapping experience with real-time data integration and user-friendly visualization tools.
+(2.5%)

 ## Notes